project-zot/project-zot.github.io/docs/articles/authn-authz.md

     ```

     The `path` attribute specifies the path and filename of the `htpasswd` file, which contains user names and hashed passwords.

-  :bulb: Passwords are hashed using bcrypt for storing in the `htpasswd` file.

 ## Authorization